rcaspart/HAF-DAMe-2019/exercises_version_control.md

 # Your tasks (2)

-* Currently only adding and subtracting is implemented
+* Currently only adding and deviding is implemented
-* Add the necessary functions to multiply and devide
+* Add the necessary functions to subtract and multiply
     * Make sure your `git` is configured properly
     * Use a dedicated feature branch for your development
     * Use reasonable commit messages